Misdemeanor Marijuana Charges in Georgia

 Our Attorneys Understand Dekalb County Drug Law

 Drug prosecutions are one of the most serious criminal cases someone can be charged with in Georgia.
 If you are convicted it can affect you for years to come, long after the days in prison are over and the time spent on probation has ended.
-At the Law Office of Andrew R. Lynch, we fight hard to protect you from being convicted.
+At the The Lynch Law Group, we fight hard to protect you from being convicted.
 We prepare every case as if it is going to trial because this how we are able to obtain the best outcome for you.